pedromvaz/sql-portfolio/covid-19/README.md

 ## Importing the CSV file

-To import the CSV file, and assuming you're using MySQL 8, you need to change 2 configurations:
+To import the CSV file, and assuming you're using MySQL 8, you need to change 2 configurations (found this on [stackoverflow](https://stackoverflow.com/questions/63361962/error-2068-hy000-load-data-local-infile-file-request-rejected-due-to-restrict)):
 - One on the server
 - Another on the client